Ralph Stock: Early years (1977–1992)

 Around 1977, Ralph Stock stumbled upon a Commodore PET at the home of a family friend and had his first chance to dabble in computer science.
 Hamurabi, a resource management game, spurred his fascination with video games and their development.
-In the early ‘80s, at the age of twelve, Ralph Stock built his first computer, a Sinclair ZX81, from an assembly kit.
+In the early 1980s, at the age of twelve, Stock built his first computer, a Sinclair ZX81, from an assembly kit.
 He used this computer for his first experiments in programming.
-At the age of fifteen, Stock developed his first game for the Commodore 64 with a group of friends from school: an adventure game called Philosopher’s Stone.
+At the age of fifteen, Stock developed his first game for the Commodore 64 with a group of friends from school: an adventure game called Philosopher's Stone.
 Stock was still at school when the game was published and commercially marketed by Kingsoft in 1984.
 While still finishing school, Stock worked on Bozuma: Mystery of the Mummy and East vs. West: Berlin 1948, finally graduating in 1988.
 Bozuma was published by Time Warp Software GmbH, a Rainbow Arts (Softgold) label.
 Stock continued to work with Softgold/Rushware, first as a freelancer, later in a permanent role as a programmer and producer at Rainbow Arts.
 He also developed his own project, Mad TV, at Rainbow Arts; laying the foundations for its indirect successors.
 After working as a producer and game designer at Rainbow Arts, Ralph Stock became the chief producer and head of development in 1990.

 For Stock, like many other game developers in the post-Amiga era, Rainbow Arts was a place to test his ideas before founding his own company.
 By his own statement, developing the German-language versions of computer games by Lucasfilm Games, TSR, and SSI, and interacting with game designers from around the world, like Chris Roberts and Richard Garriott, was pivotal in Stock's career as a game designer and producer.